wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

     ![!Three attack vectors in UI](../../images/user-guides/triggers/test-3-attack-vectors-events.png)

     To search for attacks, you can use the filters, for example: `sqli` for the [SQLi](../../attacks-vulns-list.md#sql-injection) attacks, `xss` for the [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss) attacks, `ptrav` for the [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.
 All filters are described in the [instructions on search using](../../user-guides/search-and-filters/use-search.md).

+If an IP address was blacklisted by this trigger, the WAF node would block all malicious and legitimate requests originated from this IP.
+To allow legitimate requests, you can configure the [greylisting trigger](#greylist-ip-if-4-or-more-attack-vectors-were-detected-in-1-hour).

 ## Mark requests as a brute‑force or dirbust attack if 31 or more requests were sent to the protected resource